OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 #### Target tags \{#on-behalf-of}
-[Target tags](/docs/infrastructure/deployment-targets#target-roles) select specific deployment targets in an environment.
+[Target tags](/docs/infrastructure/deployment-targets#target-roles) (formerly target roles) select specific deployment targets in an environment.
 This step will run on all deployment targets with the tags you specify in this field.

 5. Add a new target tag by typing it into the field.
 For this example, we'll use `k8s`.